Watch the Cancer.Net Video: Cancer Clinical Trials as a Treatment Option, with Mary Lou Smith, JD , adapted from this content

 Learning about the process

-- Learn about the kinds of clinical trials that are being done and how they are designed.
+- Learn about the types of clinical trials that are being done and how they are designed.

 - Talk with your doctor about which clinical trials might be right for you.